-Operating Revenues Operating revenues increased \$78.2 million in fiscal year 2022 compared to fiscal year 2021.
-This increase is primarily driven by higher activity levels.
-Additionally, in the first quarter of fiscal year 2022, we recognized \$16.4 million in revenue related to the settlement of a contract drilling dispute related to drilling services provided from fiscal years 2016 through 2019 with YPF S.A.
-Refer to Note 10-Revenue from Contracts with Customers for additional details.
+Operating Revenues Operating revenues were \$212.6 million and \$136.1 million in the fiscal years ended September 30, 2023 and 2022, respectively.
+The \$76.5 million increase in fiscal year 2023 from fiscal year 2022 was primarily driven by a 57.7 percent increase in activity levels.
+Additionally, during the year ended September 30, 2022, we recognized \$16.4 million in revenue related to the settlement of a contract drilling dispute related to drilling services provided from fiscal year 2016 through 2019 with YPF S.A.
+Refer to Note 9 - Revenue from Contracts with Customers for additional details.

-Operating Expenses Direct operating expenses increased to \$120.8 million during the fiscal year ended September 30, 2022 as compared to \$68.7 million during the fiscal year ended September 30, 2021.
-This increase was primarily driven by an increase of \$25.9 million in labor expense and an increase of \$25.4 million in materials and supplies as we experienced higher activity levels.
+Operating Expenses Direct operating expenses increased to \$187.3 million during the fiscal year ended September 30, 2023 as compared to \$120.8 million during the fiscal year ended September 30, 2022.
+This increase was primarily driven by an increase of \$33.3 million in labor and labor-related expense and an increase of \$17.6 million in materials and supplies as a result of higher activity levels.

-Asset Impairment Charges During the fiscal year ended September 30, 2022, we identified two international FlexRig® drilling rigs that met the asset held-for-sale criteria and were reclassified as assets held-for-sale on our Consolidated Balance Sheets.
-In conjunction with establishing a plan to sell these rigs we recognized a non-cash impairment charge of \$2.5 million during the fiscal year ended September 30, 2022 in the Consolidated Statement of Operations, as the rigs aggregate net book value of \$3.4 million exceeded the fair value of the rigs less estimated cost to sell of \$0.9 million.
-During the fiscal year ended September 30, 2021, we recorded no impairment charges.
+Asset Impairment Charges During the fiscal year ended September 30, 2023, the Company initiated a plan to decommission and scrap four international FlexRig[®] drilling rigs and four conventional drilling rigs located in Argentina that are not suitable for unconventional drilling.
+As a result, these rigs were reclassified to Assets held-for-sale on our Consolidated Balance Sheets.
+The rigs' aggregate net book value of \$8.8 million was written down to the estimated scrap value of \$0.7 million, which resulted in a non-cash impairment charge of \$8.1 million recorded in Asset impairment charges within our Consolidated Statement of Operations during the fiscal year ended September 30, 2023.
+During the fiscal year ended September 30, 2022, we identified two international FlexRig® drilling rigs that met the asset held-for-sale criteria and were reclassified to Assets held-for-sale on our Consolidated Balance Sheets.
+This resulted in a non-cash impairment charge of \$2.5 million recorded in Asset impairment charges within our Consolidated Statement of Operations during the fiscal year ended September 30, 2022, as the rigs aggregate net book value of \$3.4 million exceeded the fair value of the rigs less estimated cost to sell of \$0.9 million.